Shikoku

 Good news for busy Australian families - Shikokus are refreshingly low-maintenance in the grooming department!
 Their double coat is designed for work, not show, so they naturally look neat and tidy with minimal fuss.

 Regular brushing keeps loose hair under control and helps you stay on top of their seasonal shedding.
-During autumn and spring, when they blow their undercoat, you'll need to brush more frequently - think of it as a bonding activity rather than a chore.
-A good undercoat rake works wonders during these heavy shedding periods.
+During autumn and spring, when they blow their undercoat, you'll need to brush more frequently.
+In Australia, these heavy sheds typically occur in spring (September-November) and autumn (March-May).
+A professional grooming session for a de-shed during these times can cost between $90 and $140 AUD and save you a lot of vacuuming.

 Bathing depends on lifestyle.
 Dogs spending time at Sydney beaches or bushwalking in the Blue Mountains might need monthly baths, while suburban pets might go longer between washes.
 Their coat naturally repels dirt, so don't over-bathe unless necessary.